genakogan/Identification-of-the-genre-of-books/README.md

 The set of complete books and book chunks is available at the following google drive repository (due to its size):

 # https://drive.google.com/drive/folders/1rnpMl39yOpsYTaE6ZGzk5nHQRU2dOASB?usp=sharing

+Pythons script used for data collection is provided in downloadBooks_knigogo.py